piotrpdev/website/src/lib/posts/sun-tracker.md

 I've always wanted to work on a serious project involving the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), which is why I decided on an idea (for my second semester university project) that can benefit from simple shapes and lines being drawn to the screen: a website that shows the current position of the sun in certain countries.

-To acomplish this, I had to figure out how to do two things:
+To accomplish this, I had to figure out how to do two things:

 1. Get the position of the sun in the sky